joefitzgerald/packer-windows/README.md

 Lets actually run a build which involves two command line tools: inductor and packer.
 Inductor is a tool which works with the metadata in this repository to build the proper packer.json, Autounattend.xml, and Vagrantfile for Packer.
+All output produced is placed in the ./out directory.
 These files feed into Packer to produce a fully functioning Windows Vagrant box.

 1. Clone this repository to your workstation
 2. cd to packer-windows
-3. Run inductor with the OS you want, e.g. `inductor windows10`
+3. Run inductor with the Windows version you want, e.g. `inductor windows10`
-4. Run packer: `packer build -only=virtualbox-iso packer.json`
+4. Run packer: `cd out && packer build -only=virtualbox-iso packer.json`

-Once Packer completes you should have a new Vagrant box file in the current directory which you can then `vagrant add` and `vagrant up`.
+Once Packer completes you will have a new Vagrant box file in the ./out directory which you can then `vagrant add` and `vagrant up`.

 ### Windows Versions